JuliaDynamics/ComplexityMeasures.jl/docs/src/index.md

     Datseris & Parlitz, Springer 2022.

 In the literature, the term "entropy" is used (and abused) in multiple contexts.
 The API and documentation of Entropies.jl aim to clarify some aspects of its usage, and to provide a simple way to obtain probabilities, entropies, or other complexity measures.

 ### Probabilities

 Entropies and other complexity measures are typically computed based on _probability distributions_.
-These are obtained from [Input data for Entropies.jl](@ref) in a plethora of different ways.
+These can be obtained from input data in a plethora of different ways.
-The central API function that returns a probability distribution (in fact, just a vector of probabilities) is [`probabilities`](@ref), which takes in a subtype of [`ProbabilitiesEstimator`](@ref) to specify how the probabilities are computed.
+The central API function that returns a probability distribution (or more precisely a probability mass function) is [`probabilities`](@ref), which takes in a subtype of [`ProbabilitiesEstimator`](@ref) to specify how the probabilities are computed.
-All estimators available in Entropies.jl can be found in the [estimators page](@ref probabilities_estimators).
+All available estimators can be found in the [estimators page](@ref probabilities_estimators).

 ### Entropies